Abigail H. Conley, Ph.D.

 - Received the 2015 SOE Distinguished Junior Faculty Award

-- Conley, A.H. & Griffith, C. (in press).
-Responding to Title IX: Suggestions for college counselors working with survivors of power-based personal violence.
-Journal of College Counseling.
+- Conley, A.H. & *Griffith, C. (2016).
+Trauma-informed response in the age of Title IX: Considerations for college counselors working with survivors of power-based personal violence.
+Journal of College Counseling, 19(3), 276-288.

 - Barden, S.M., Conley, A.H. & Young, M.E.
 (2015).
 Integrating health and wellness in mental health counseling: Clinical, educational and policy implications.
 Journal of Mental Health Counseling, 37(2), 152-163.